-The Tree-The Memorial That Lives ment can be met by going over the trees during the summer when the amount of top to be removed can be more easily determined than in the winter months.
+The Tree-The Memorial That Lives

+ment can be met by going over the trees during the summer when the amount of top to be removed can be more easily determined than in the winter months.
 The winter is a favorable time for pruning, however, and is devoted to this work by many city foresters and arborists.
 The matter of pruning is one which should be attended to annually.
+The amount of pruning is one of individual pail.
+Mix these with the rest of the water.

+By FORCE SCHOOL NOV.11, 1919

+REGISTERED AMERICAN FORESTRY ASSOCIATION

+WASHINGTON.
+D. C.

-The amount of pruning is one of individual EMORIAL TO WORLD WAR 1917 - 1918 QUENTIN RODSEVELT By FORCE SCHOOL NOV.
-11, 1919 REGISTERED AMERICAN FORESTRY ASSOCIATION WASHINGTON.D.C.
-THE AMERICAN FORESTRY ASSOCIATION'S TREE MARKER IN BRONZE judgment but should be based on the shape of the tree desired to be produced.
-Injuries to Trees.
+THE AMERICAN FORESTRY ASSOCIATION'S TREE MARKER IN BRONZE judgment but should be based on the shape of the tree Injuries to Trees.

-There are a host of dangers to which trees are subjected in their struggle for existance.
+jected in their struggle for existance.
 The injuries resulting from these dangers are not ordinarily so severe as to deter anyone in planting trees.
 Neither are the injuries so intricate that damaged trees should be left to their fate, which is a premature loss.
 Most injuries result from insect attack and tree diseases.
-There are other sources of injury such as electricity, gas and improper trimming of the tops to make room for overhead wires.
+There are other sources of injury such as electricity, gas and improper trimming of the tops to make room for over- Insect Enemies.

-Insect Enemies.